jcorbin/alphahack/report.md

          * ending in reconciliation done log entry
       4. load logic no longer recognizes B as extant
          * ... until/unless novel log entries are seen from it

-- hurdle report wasn't right out of #1373 -- was missing first few rounds
-  - would be nice if it were easier to one-shot report to stdout for dev loop i.e. we want to be able to:
-    ```shell
-    $ LOG_FILE=log/play.dictionary.com_games_todays-hurdle/#1373
-    $ python hurdle.py $LOG_FILE -- report
-    ```
-    to get there:
-    1. stored main needs to collect rest args -> first round input
-    2. set some flag, or wrap some state, to stop after first round
-    3. input injection needs to be reliable, memory is that it's not?
-    4. expired prompt may get in the way here?

 - expired prompt could be better:
   ```